Support the Organization as a Whole

 The Sandra L. Panther Fund was established in honor of the AAFP Foundation’s executive director, Sandra Panther.
 Sandy dedicated more than 20 years of service to the Foundation and continues to stay involved even after retirement.
 The fund will support the Sandra L. Panther Fellowship in the History of Family Medicine.

 Carolyn C. Lopez, MD, a Chicago-based family physician, created three funds in 2000 to honor her family and her local AFP chapter:

 - The Carmen Lopez Pollina Fund was created to honor Carolyn's sister who died from cancer at age 39.
 This fund supports research that has direct, immediate and visible impact on the area where family physicians are most focused: patient care.
 In addition, the fund was established to help physicians understand the needs of patients and families, especially those who are facing grave diseases.
-Specifically, this fund will benefit either or both the Joint Grant Awards Program and the Research Stimulation Grants Program.

 - A third endowment fund supports the Illinois Academy of Family Physicians Summer Externship Program.

 The Rev. Dr. Donald and Mrs. Ann McCord created this fund to honor their son, Dr. Paul S. McCord, who died in rural Alaska while on his way to provide patient care.
 Dr. McCord was a young physician who had just finished residency at Cook County Family Practice Residency in Chicago.